ja1umi/MUTIF09Project/Am9511A-AddonBoard/TestProgram/Am9511A-Test.md

 ## 5. Things to be noted

-You can find *"empty read"* lines in the aseembly listing of this program.
-The necessity of these *"empty read"* is unexpected but essential to retrieve correct data/status.
+~~You can find *"empty read"* lines in the aseembly listing of this program.
+The necessity of these *"empty read"* is unexpected but essential to retrieve correct data/status.~~

-To make matters worse, such *"empty read"* disturbs Am9511A's stack pointer when *popping* data from the stack.
-The forced RESET at the beginning of the program by 8255A is the *ad hoc* solution I found.
+~~To make matters worse, such *"empty read"* disturbs Am9511A's stack pointer when *popping* data from the stack.
+The forced RESET at the beginning of the program by 8255A is the *ad hoc* solution I found.~~

-I wonder if some kind of timing issue still exists regarding read-operation.
+~~I wonder if some kind of timing issue still exists regarding read-operation.~~

+Now *"empty read"* was eliminated.
+The timing issue was resolved by connecting 6809 MRDY pin and Am9511A /PAUSE pin with weak pull-up resistor (10k ohm).